McCaulay/mast1c0re-ps2-network-elf-loader/README.md

-# mast1c0re - PS2 ELF Loader
+# mast1c0re - PS2 Network ELF Loader

-Loads PS2 ELF files built with [mast1c0re](https://github.com/McCaulay/mast1c0re).
+Loads PS2 ELF files built with [mast1c0re](https://github.com/McCaulay/mast1c0re) over the network.
 See the samples/ directory for example ELF projects.

 It is recommended that you use the PS2 ELF loader save as you may be locked out of being able to copy files from your USB to the game after some time of being offline from PSN.
 Keeping the PS2 ELF save file, you can future proof the ability to run any ELF file without the need to copy game save files.